May 21st, 2022

 While Google Classroom is a big shift from the way that we taught before, the ability to give students interactive feedback and have students practice using digital tools is a game changer for math class.

-Definitely check out my full library of Google Forms math worksheets, and consider signing up for my newsletter to get more helpful tips like this.
+Definitely check out my full library of Google Sheets and Google Forms activities, and consider signing up for my newsletter to get more helpful tips like this.
 (I'll send you 5 free PDF activities for you to try!).

 We'll send you 6 activities (66 pages!) — for free.